JulienGAMartin/quarto-bio-uO-thesis/README.md

     -   Option 1: Use [TinyTeX](https://yihui.name/tinytex/) (a minimal LaTeX installation intended for use with R Markdown)

-        -   the development version of TinyTex is [currently required](https://github.com/ulyngs/oxforddown/issues/4).
+        -   the development version of TinyTex is [currently required](https://github.com/ulyngs/bio_uO_down/issues/4).
 Install from R with

         ``` r
         remotes::install_github('yihui/tinytex')
         tinytex::install_tinytex()
         ```

-        -   Then install the LaTeX packages used by `oxforddown` (diskspace taken up by TinyTex with the required packages installed is about 280 Mb)
+        -   Then install the LaTeX packages used by `bio_uO_down` (diskspace taken up by TinyTex with the required packages installed is about 280 Mb)

         ``` r
         missing_packages <- c(